Teacher Residency & Hybrid Programs

 1. Why are two sets of fingerprints (live scan) required?

 a.
-The volunteer live scan is reported directly to the credential office and is required for our office to be in compliance Department of Justice
+The volunteer live scan is reported directly to the credential office and is required for our office to be in compliance with the CA Department of Justice

 b.
 The CASM live scan is to establish your professional record with the CA Teacher Credentialing Commission